Pierfrancesco Chili: 500 cc

 Chili spent several years on a Gallina HB Honda, with some works backing.
 He won the 1989 Nations motorcycle Grand Prix when most of the top riders didn't race due to the track being too slippery due to rain, but was generally upper-midfield at best.
 His best championship finish was 6th in 1989.

 250 cc

-He stepped down to 250s, finishing 3rd overall in 1992.
+Chili stepped down to 250s, finishing 3rd overall in 1992.